Raj Rajaratnam: Conviction and imprisonment for insider trading

 It was reported that Rajaratnam, Goel, and Kumar were all part of the class of 1983 from Wharton business school.

 The Sri Lankan stock market fell sharply after Rajaratnam was arrested on insider trading charges in October 2009.
 Sri Lanka's Securities and Exchange Commission is reviewing the active stock trading of Raj Rajaratnam with a view of identifying any insider trading.

-Rajaratnam was also accused of conspired to get confidential information on the $5 billion purchase by Warren Buffett's Berkshire Hathaway of Goldman preferred stock prior to the September 2008 public announcement of that transaction.
+Rajaratnam was also accused of conspiring to obtain confidential information on the $5 billion purchase by Warren Buffett's Berkshire Hathaway of Goldman Sachs preferred stock prior to the September 2008 public announcement of that transaction.
 The Wall Street Journal reported that a former member of the board of directors of Goldman Sachs and former McKinsey & Company chief executive Rajat Gupta told Rajaratnam about Berkshire's investment before it became public.
 Gupta stood to profit as would-be chairman of Galleon International, a co-founder of New Silk Route with Rajaratnam, and as a friend of Rajaratnam.
 In March 2011 Gupta was charged in an administrative proceeding by the SEC.
 Gupta maintained his innocence, counter-sued, and won dismissal of the administrative charge, but was then arrested on criminal charges.